MicrosoftDocs/xamarin-docs/docs/essentials/email.md

 Only supports `PlainText` as the `BodyFormat` attempting to send `Html` will throw a `FeatureNotSupportedException`.

 Not all email clients support sending attachments.
-See [documentation](https://docs.microsoft.com/windows/uwp/contacts-and-calendar/sending-email) for more inforamtion.
+See [documentation](https://docs.microsoft.com/windows/uwp/contacts-and-calendar/sending-email) for more information.

 -----